makkzone/neuro-san-ui/README.md

     - For Ubuntu, see this link: https://classic.yarnpkg.com/lang/en/docs/cli/self-update/
     - Make sure that the yarn executable is in your path.
 You can do this by typing `yarn --version`.
 - Clone the repository:
-    - `git clone git@github.com:leaf-ai/unileaf.git`
+    - `git clone git@github.com:leaf-ai/neuro-ui.git`
-- Install app dependencies.
+- Install all dependencies including dev dependencies
-    - `cd unileaf/nextfront && yarn install && cd ..`
+    - `yarn install`
 - Generate the protocol buffer files for the UI.
-This is done by running the following command in the `nextfront` directory:
+This is done by running the following command in the project root
+  directory:
     - `yarn generate`
-    - This command will generate the necessary files in the `nextfront/generated` directory.
+    - This command will generate the necessary files in the `generated` directory.
-    - To view the files: `ls nextfront/generated`
+    - To view the files: `ls generated`
-- In your `nextfront` directory, create a file named `.env` which contains the following keys.
+- In your project root directory, create a file named `.env` which contains the following keys.
   Ask a current UI developer for the redacted values or get them self-serve from the leaf-team-vault server (see below).

 ```bash